 If you’ve ever hired an editorial team, you’ve likely heard the following terms tossed around casually.
 But what do they mean?
 They can be confusing, particularly to people who don’t need to use them very often.
 But each term refers to a specific and important step in the editorial process, and it is by taking our time with each of these steps that we are able to provide clients with thoughtful, clear, and darn-near-perfect pieces of content.

 This stage is really the first in the editorial process.
-During the narrative development stage, we have conversations with the client and amongst ourselves on the editorial team about what story we’re telling.
+During the narrative development stage, we have conversations with the client and among ourselves on the editorial team about what story we’re telling.
 Where’s the juiciest info?
 What makes the client’s perspective different?
 Where can they add insight?
 Is there anything counterintuitive about what they have to say?
 Basically, we ensure that what we create is original and adds to the industry-wide conversation.
 We never want to create something that simply contributes to the noise, echoing what’s already been said.
 That’s why we think really hard here about the client’s perspective and what they have to offer.

 Top editing comes after we have a draft.
 We’ve already written something that we believe more or less tells the story we want to tell, but now we want to make sure we’re telling it in the best way possible.
 During this stage, we think at a high level about whether we’re doing what we set out to achieve.
 Are there any leaps in logic?
 Gaps in the story?
 Does the structure make sense?
 We make sure all the elements of the story are there without worrying too much about individual sentences.